ash/raku-course/essentials/positionals/lists/quiz2/index.md

 {% include menu.html %}

-There ara lists on the right-hand side in the below assignmnets.
+There ara lists on the right-hand side in the below assignments.
 Objects of which type do the variables keep?

 ### 1